AI-generated

 Provisions

-• Act No. 3135, as amended, Section 3 — Requires publication of notice of foreclosure once a week for at least three consecutive weeks in a newspaper of general circulation if the property is worth more than four hundred pesos.
+• Act No. 3135, Sec.
+3 — Requires publication of the notice of sale once a week for at least three consecutive weeks in a newspaper of general circulation.
+The SC held that errors in lot numbers and omitted locations are substantial, and a single erratum publication does not satisfy this requirement.

-• Article 1956, New Civil Code — Requires that no interest shall be due unless it has been expressly stipulated in writing.
+• Civil Code, Art.
+1956 — No interest shall be due unless it has been expressly stipulated in writing.
+The SC noted that without a valid stipulated rate, legal interest applies.

-• BSP Manual of Regulations for Banks, § X305.3 — Mandates that floating rates of interest must be stated on the basis of Manila Reference Rates, T-Bill Rates, or other market-based reference rates plus a margin as agreed upon by the parties.
+• BSP Manual of Regulations for Banks, § X305.3 — Floating rates of interest must be based on market-based reference rates (MRRs, T-Bill Rates, etc.) plus a margin agreed upon by the parties.
+The SC held that "Security Bank's prevailing lending rate" does not comply with this requirement.